sidney-amsalem/sidney-amsalem.github.io/_pages/about.md

 <img src="/assets/img/David_Headshot_web2.jpg" alt="David Florian" style="width:200px;"/> -->

-# About Me

 My name is **Sidney Amsalem**, and I am currently pursuing a Bachelor of Science in Computer Science at Vanderbilt University, with a minor in Digital Fabrication.
-I am passionate about technology and business.
+I am seeking a job that involves combining technology and business principles.

+## Education

+* Bergen County Technical High School
+  * Major in Automotive Engineering
+* Vanderbilt University (August 2021 - Expected May 2025)
+  * BS in Computer Science
+  * Minor in Digital Fabrication

 ### My Business

 I launched **Watch Cobblers LLC** in July 2023, a watch customization service where I've sold 365 hand-customized watches within just 9 months, generating $90,000 in revenue.
 My experience has been hands-on from the start—I designed a user-friendly e-commerce site, managed successful digital marketing campaigns, and produced all promotional content.
-Through this venture, I’ve honed my skills in business management, digital marketing, and product photography.
+Through this venture, I’ve learned skills in business management, digital marketing, and product photography.
 Feel free to visit my website [watchcobblers.com](https://watchcobblers.com).

 ### Technical Projects